31 Aug 2017

 As we flew over, I scrutinised their habitat, communicating with the Kimberley Land Council’s fire ecologist, Richard Whatley, about high conservation values areas that needed a burn scar barrier.
 I also did my job as Safety Officer – keeping a close eye on the beautifully named 'Raindance' machine, which is used to shoot out the large Panadol-sized balls of incendiary material.
 We wanted fires on the ground not in the air!

-The chopper pilot was exceptional, allowing Richard to fire incendiaries every 200 meters in a perfectly judged line.
-Thirty minutes later, when we flew back over, the ripple of flames was still moving in that perfect line, the wind gently pushing it along until a scar was formed.
+The chopper pilot was exceptional, allowing Richard to fire incendiaries every 200 metres in a perfectly judged line.
+30 minutes later, when we flew back over, the ripple of flames was still moving in that perfect line, the wind gently pushing it along until a scar was formed.

 By the time we arrived back at the airport – we'd covered much of the north Dampier Peninsula.
 Hopefully it will be enough to save the habitat of the Gouldian finch – and all other woodland species up there - for another year.